Thursday, September 21, 2023

 Share

 With so many benefits to our health, can omega-3 fatty acids also be healthy for the planet?
 What’s the best sustainable source of omega-3 fatty acids?
+These options prove the search is over.

 The statistics are startling: There are nearly 500 “dead zones” in our oceans; the Great Barrier Reef is on the brink of collapse; fish stocks are at their lower point in history; and much of the oceans’ pollution — an astounding 80 percent, according to UNESCO — comes by way of agricultural run-off, discharge of nutrients and pesticides and untreated sewage including plastic.
 Experts warn that by 2050 pieces of plastic could outnumber all of the fish in the oceans.

-But fish have long been touted as the healthiest meat—leaner than red meat and pork and one of the most abundant sources of omega fatty acids.
-We need these fatty acids in our diet to support brain, skin, and joint health and to prevent a number of diseases.
+This pressure on our marine environment is making fish more scarce for communities that depend on them as a key food source.
+It’s also making what’s available more prone to toxicity — heavy metals and microplastics as well as parasites and antibiotics (in the case of farmed fish).
+Still, fish have long been touted as the healthiest meat — leaner than red meat and pork and one of the most abundant sources of omega fatty acids.
+We need these fatty acids in our diet to support brain, skin, and joint health and to prevent disease.
 But relying on fish is no longer the sustainable or healthiest choice.
-What should we eat instead?
+What should we eat instead to get these important fats?

 What are omega fatty acids?